 Floating point arithmetic, development of computational algorithms and error estimates for root approximation, interpolation and approximation by polynomials, numerical differentiation and integration, cubic splines, least-squares, linear systems.
 Lab component.
-Prerequisites: MATH 211 and (CSCI 203 or CSCI 204) and (MATH 241 or MATH 245 or MATH 280).
+Prerequisites: Two of (MATH 211, MATH 241, MATH 245, MATH 280) and (CSCI 203 or CSCI 204).
 Crosslisted as MATH 643.